gaultier/blog/optimization-tales-cockroachdb-part5-uuid.md

 Otherwise they stay on the cutting floor.
 To date I have deployed 40+ optimizations to the production system and all of them had a visible impact, and none of them had to be rolled back.

+[^1]: From Wikipedia: "a random version-4 UUID will have six predetermined variant and version bits, leaving 122 bits for the randomly generated part, for a total of 2^122, or 5.3×10^36 (5.3 undecillion) possible version-4, variant-1 UUID".